Sortify-DAT251/DAT251-Sortify/README.md

 **2. Try closing and re-opening the IDE.**

-**3. If you're using `VSCode`, try uninstalling "Kotlin by fwcd" and only use "Kotling Language by mathiasfrohlich"**
+**3. If you're using `VSCode`, try uninstalling "Kotlin by fwcd" and only use "Kotlin Language by mathiasfrohlich"**

 **4. Common Docker Troubleshooting:**

 Connect the backend to the same network when running it locally: If you’re running Docker locally and encounter network issues, try this:

 ```bash
 docker network connect sortify-network sortify-backend